mitranim/wordplay/readme.md

 frenchise (popular product out of the land of cheese and wine) © M

-existence of "profound" implies existence of "nooblost" © LR
+existence of "profound" implies existence of "nooblost" © VA

-existence of "tree bark" implies existence of "grass meow" © LR
+existence of "tree bark" implies existence of "grass meow" © VA

 proofound © M